Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Abstract

 \section{Abstract}

 In Isabelle/HOL, declarative proofs written in the Isar language are widely appreciated for their readability and robustness.
-However, some users may prefer writing procedural ``apply-style'' proof scripts since they enable rapid exploration of the search space.
-To get the best of both worlds, we introduce Apply2Isar, a tool for Isabelle/HOL that automatically converts apply-style scripts to declarative Isar.
-This allows users to write complex, possibly fragile apply-style scripts, and then automatically convert them to more readable and robust declarative Isar proofs.
+However, some users may prefer writing procedural ``apply-style'' proofs since they enable rapid exploration of the search space.
+To get the best of both worlds, we introduce Apply2Isar, a tool for Isabelle/HOL that automatically converts apply-style proofs to declarative Isar.
+This allows users to write complex, possibly fragile apply-style proofs, and then automatically convert them to more readable and robust declarative Isar proofs.
 To demonstrate the efficacy of Apply2Isar in practice, we evaluate it on a large benchmark set consisting of apply-style proofs from the Isabelle Archive of Formal Proofs.